 How to see or shoot the Taj Mahal without tourists

 - Travel lightly.
 Bring a small backpack and save the hassle of getting through the security check.
-There is a list for banned items including food, headphones, selfie sticks, and tripods.
+There is a list of banned items including food, headphones, selfie sticks, and tripods.
 For more, check out the official website for the list.
 We had a hired driver and a guide and we left our belongings in the car.
-My advice, just bring your wallet, camera, and your phone, leave everything at the hotel and pick them up after your visit.
+My advice is just to bring your wallet, camera, and your phone, leave everything at the hotel and pick them up after your visit.

 - Bring cash and the exact change.
-Save time on dealing with the ticket purchase.
+Save time on dealing with ticket purchases.